 Attribute Туре Description id string; required Bidder generated bid ID to assist with logging/tracking. impid string; required ID of the Imp object in the related bid request. price float; required Bid price expressed as CPM although the actual transaction is for a unit impression only.
-Note that while the type indicates float, integer math is highly recommended when handling currencies (e.g., BigDecimal in Java). adid string ID of a preloaded ad to be served if the bid wins. nurl string Win notice URL called by the exchange if the bid wins (not necessarily indicative of a delivered, viewed, or billable ad); optional means of serving ad markup. adm string Optional means of conveying ad markup in case the bid wins; supersedes the win notice if markup is included in both. adomain string array Advertiser domain for block list checking (e.g., "ford.com").
-This can be an array of for the case of rotating creatives.
-Exchanges can mandate that only one domain is allowed. bundle string A platform-specific application identifier intended to be unique to the app and independent of the exchange.
-On Android, this should be a bundle or package name (e.g., com.foo.mygame).
-On iOS, it is a numeric ID. iurl string URL without cache-busting to an image that is representative of the content of the campaign for ad quality/safety checking. cid string Campaign ID to assist with ad quality checking; the collection of creatives for which $iurl$ should be representative.
+Note that while the type indicates float, integer math is highly recommended when handling currencies (e.g., BigDecimal in Java). nurl string Win notice URL called by the exchange if the bid wins (not necessarily indicative of a delivered, viewed, or billable ad); optional means of serving ad markup.
+Substitution macros (Section 4.4) may be included in both the URL and optionally returned markup. burl string Billing notice URL called by the exchange when a winning bid becomes billable based on exchange-specific business policy (e.g., typically delivered, viewed, etc.).
+Substitution macros (Section 4.4) may be included. lurl string Loss notice URL called by the exchange when a bid is known to have been lost.
+Substitution macros (Section 4.4) may be included.
+Exchange-specific policy may preclude support for loss notices or the disclosure of winning clearing prices resulting in \${AUCTION_PRICE} macros being removed (i.e., replaced with a zero-length string). adm string Optional means of conveying ad markup in case the bid wins; supersedes the win notice if markup is included in both.
+Substitution macros (Section 4.4) may be included.